Kevin K. Washburn: Obama Administration, 2012-2016

-Academia, 2016-present

 In January 2016, Washburn returned to a faculty position at the University of New Mexico School of Law.
-Washburn's tenure as Assistant Secretary was more than three years and three months, making him the longest-serving official in that position since Ada Deer left the position in 1997, and one of the longest in the history of the position.
+Washburn's tenure as Assistant Secretary was more than three years and three months, making him the longest-serving official in that position at that time since Ada Deer left the position in 1997, and one of the longest in the history of the position.

+University of Iowa College of Law - 2018-2025

 In March 2018, Washburn was named Dean of the University of Iowa College of Law.

-In November 2020, Washburn was named a volunteer member of the Joe Biden presidential transition Agency Review Team to support transition efforts related to the United States Department of the Interior.
+He served in that role until the end of 2024.